nolia/Noodle/README.md

 ```

 ### Storage
 Noodle stores all the data as byte arrays.
 By default it converts classes using Gson.
+But you can bring your own converter and store objects the way you want.

+### Still to be done:
+ * Id generation strategy
+ * Simple annotation processing for entities ids
+ * Rx support
+ * Indexes (maybe)
+ * Documentation :)